 Sit up straight in a chair or lie down, whichever you prefer.
 Picture a square.
 Breathe in for 4 seconds as you go up one side of the square, hold your breath for 4 seconds as you go across to the other side of the square.
 Now breathe out for 4 seconds as you go down the other side of the square and hold for 4 seconds as you go across the bottom, completing the square.
 Do this for several minutes, preferably up to 5 minutes.
 As you mind wanders, because it will, just gently bring it back to focus on your breath.

 5, 4, 3, 2, 1 Grounding Exercise

 The goal for this exercise is to become aware of your senses.
 This helps to shift awareness from the traumatic sensations to your present reality of safety.
 Name 5 things you see around you, name 4 things you feel around you, name 3 things you hear around you, name 2 things you smell around you, and name 1 thing you taste.

 Betrayal trauma recovery requires re-establishing your safety; body, mind and soul.
-Whether you just found out or it’s been years since finding out, let me help you navigate through the chaos and undeniable pain of betrayal.
-I have advanced training in the Multidimensional Partner Trauma Model that guides you safely through the steps needed to heal betrayal trauma.
-Healing and restoration are possible.
-To make an appointment with me, please visit our Contact page.
+Whether you just found out or it’s been years since finding out, let us help you navigate through the chaos and undeniable pain of betrayal.